A Quick And Lasting Debt Market Index Fix

 We do not need SOFR to replace LIBOR.
 It would be profitable and effortless to turn to the most direct beneficiary of a smooth transition from the current status quo to a LIBOR-less world.
 CME Group (CME) could replace its current LIBOR basis for the Eurodollar futures contract with a one-, three-, and six-month market yield with all the desirable properties of LIBOR - to wit, forward-looking, including the market estimate of lender's credit exposure - yet even improving on LIBOR by making the markets for their instruments instantly liquid, more transparent than any existing cash term yield, and impossible to squeeze.

-The CME could simply list the cash deliverable term instruments and provide a delivery option in a settlement.
-This sounds too easy.
+The CME could simply list the cash deliverable term instruments and provide a delivery option in futures settlement.
+This sounds easy.
 But since the CME has not proposed this solution, we may be missing some non-obvious difficulty.
 If CME did not change the Eurodollar market at all, save the provision of an exchange-managed delivery option, the whole process could seamlessly begin right now.

-SOFR has been found wanting already
+SOFR has been found wanting already.

 In earlier discussions of LIBOR and SOFR, I have considered the functionality of SOFR.
 That is, does SOFR work as an index that measures the actual or anticipated costs of financing commercial credit over the standard tenors upon which commercial debt agreements are usually based - one month, three months, or six months?
 The answer beyond doubt is no.